Domestic students are welcome to apply for a transfer to the University of Sydney at any point during their studies at another Australian university.

 This time around, as long as you have at least one full-time year or equivalent of tertiary study in a single university course, both your university results and your ATAR will be considered – whichever gives you the strongest chance of receiving an offer.

 Related study or work experience can be credited to your degree.
 If you’ve already completed university-level subjects or have relevant work experience, you may be able to get credit for previous study.
 This means you won’t have to repeat similar units and could graduate sooner.

 When your faculty assesses your application for credit, they will be looking for study or practical experience equivalent to the skills, knowledge and understanding you’d otherwise get during your degree.
-Visit the Current students website to find out about types of credit and how to apply.
+Visit the Student website to find out about types of credit and how to apply.

 Almost any.
 You can apply to transfer into any of our courses except combined medicine.